Big Dig: Mixing of traffic

-A major reason for the all-day congestion was that the Central Artery carried not only north–south traffic, but it also carried east–west traffic.
-Boston's Logan Airport lies across Boston Harbor in East Boston; and before the Big Dig, the only access to the airport from downtown was through the paired Callahan and Sumner tunnels.
+A major reason for the all-day congestion was that the Central Artery carried north–south traffic and east–west traffic.
+Boston's Logan Airport lies across Boston Harbor in East Boston.
+Before the Big Dig, the only access to the airport from downtown was through the paired Callahan and Sumner tunnels.
 Traffic on the major highways from west of Boston—the Massachusetts Turnpike and Storrow Drive—mostly traveled on portions of the Central Artery to reach these tunnels.
 Getting between the Central Artery and the tunnels involved short diversions onto city streets, increasing local congestion.

 Mass transit

 A number of public transportation projects were included as part of an environmental mitigation for the Big Dig.
 The most expensive was the building of the Phase II Silver Line tunnel under Fort Point Channel, done in coordination with Big Dig construction.
 Silver Line buses now use this tunnel and the Ted Williams Tunnel to link South Station and Logan Airport.